Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.0.0/basics/networkbehaviour.md

 ## NetworkBehaviour

-`NetworkBehaviour`s can use `NetworkVariable`s and `RPC`s to synchronize state and send messages over the network.
-In order to replicate any netcode aware properties or send/receive RPCs a `GameObject` must have a [NetworkObject component](/basics/networkobject.md) and at least one `NetworkBehaviour` component.
+`NetworkBehaviour`s can use `NetworkVariable`s and `RPC`s to synchronize state and send messages over the network.  to replicate any netcode aware properties or send/receive RPCs a `GameObject` must have a [NetworkObject component](/basics/networkobject.md) and at least one `NetworkBehaviour` component.
 A `NetworkBehaviour` requires a `NetworkObject` component on the same relative `GameObject` or on a parent of the `GameObject` with the `NetworkBehaviour` component assigned to it.
 If you add a `NetworkBehaviour` to a GameObject that does not have a `NetworkObject` (or any parent), then Netcode for GameObjects will automatically add a `NetworkObject` component to the `GameObject` in which the `NetworkBehaviour` was added.

 [`NetworkBehaviour`](../api/Unity.Netcode.NetworkBehaviour.md) is an abstract class that derives from [`MonoBehaviour`](https://docs.unity3d.com/ScriptReference/MonoBehaviour.html) and is primarily used to create unique netcode/game logic.

 `NetworkBehaviours` can contain RPC methods and `NetworkVariables`.
-When you call an RPC function, the function is not called locally.
-Instead a message is sent containing your parameters, the `networkId` of the `NetworkObject` associated with the same GameObject (or child) that the `NetworkBehaviour` is assigned to, and the "index" of the `NetworkObject` relative `NetworkBehaviour` (i.e. a `NetworkObject` could have several NetworkBehaviours, the index communicates "which one").
+When you call an RPC function, the function isn't called locally.
+Instead a message is sent containing your parameters, the `networkId` of the `NetworkObject` associated with the same GameObject (or child) that the `NetworkBehaviour` is assigned to, and the "index" of the `NetworkObject` relative `NetworkBehaviour` (i.e. a `NetworkObject` can have several NetworkBehaviours, the index communicates "which one").

 :::note
 It is important that the `NetworkBehaviour`s on each `NetworkObject` remains the same for the server and any client connected.
 When using multiple projects, this becomes especially important so the server doesn't try to call a client RPC on a `NetworkBehaviour` that might not exist on a specific client type (or set a NetworkVariable, etc).